-\paragraph{Protocol foundation}
+\subsubsection{Protocol foundation}

-Protocol foundation consists of protocol founders, designers and developers.
-The foundation is responsible for designing and improving the protocol.
-The development activities are often funded directly or indirectly through a percentage of swap fees, such that the foundation members are financially incentives to build a user-friendly protocol that can attract high trading volume.
+A protocol foundation consists of protocol founders, designers, and developers responsible for architecting and improving the protocol.
+The development activities are often funded directly or indirectly through accrued earnings such that the foundation members are financially incentivized to build a user-friendly protocol that can attract high trading volume.